 What you'll like:

-• Strong customer support during implementation
+• Strong customer support during HR software implementation so you are not left figuring it out alone

 What you might not like:

-• Feature rollout and documentation quality can vary
+• Feature rollout and documentation quality can vary depending on your region

 Pricing: $8/user/month (billed annually)